 Credit Card or PayPal

-Your credit card donation is securely processed through PayPal on behalf of Polio Australia.
-You do not need to have your own PayPal account.
-Simply click the Donate button above to begin.
+Your credit card donation is securely processed by Stripe or PayPal on behalf of Polio Australia.
+(If you choose PayPal, you do not need to have your own PayPal account.)

 If you wish to set-up a regular donation, you can either set up a recurring direct debit with your financial institution,